RebelGuy/chat-mate/projects/server/readme.md

 - `HOST_NAME`: The host name at which the deployed server is reachable, e.g. `example.com`. *This is set automatically by Azure.*

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package:
-- `NODE_ENV`: Either `debug` or `release` to indicate whether we are connecting to debug or release servers.
+- `NODE_ENV`: Either `local`, `debug` or `release` to indicate which servers we are connecting to.
+Some behaviour is different when running the server locally than when the server is deployed.
-- `BUILD`: Either `tsc` or `webpack` to indicate the build method.
-This is used for some module resolution workarounds at runtime.
-- `IS_LOCAL`: [Optional, defaults to `false`] Whether we are running the server locally, or in a deployed environment.

 For testing, define a `test.env` file that sets only a subset of the above variables:
 - `DATABASE_URL`